Annie Montague Alexander: External links

 The University of California, Berkeley is in charge of many of Alexander's scrapbooks and papers.
-Access to the can be found through the UCMP history page or through the museum archives with permission.
+Access to them can be found through the UCMP history page or through the museum archives with permission.
 To see the photos linked above in greater context and at a higher resolution use the links below.
 The UCMP also has photos from a trip that a retiree took to Nevada to capture "then and now" photos.